MichaelTscherny/DanceCompetitionHelper/README.md

 # DanceCompetitionHelper

-Helper for Dance Competiton Organizer and Volunteers
+Helper for Dance Competiton Organizers and Volunteers

 ## Purpose of this project